prrvchr/eMailerOOo/README.md

   - [sender.py][124]
   - [mailer.py][125]
   - [viewer.py][126]
+- Added the [XTaskEvent.idl][127] interface to the UNO API.
+This new interface, which is the transcription of the Python class [threading.Event][128], allows you to control a task executed by the LibreOffice [Dispatcher][129].
 - If files are attached to an email and in PDF format, then they will follow the LibreOffice configuration settings found in: **File -> Export to -> Export as PDF** when being transformed.
-- All methods running in the background now use the UNO service [com.sun.star.awt.AsyncCallback][124] for callback.
+- All methods needed for rendering and running in the background now use the UNO service [com.sun.star.awt.AsyncCallback][124] for callback.
+- If the jdbcDriverOOo extension works without Java instrumentation, a warning message will be displayed in the extension options.
 - Requires the **jdbcDriverOOo extension at least version 1.6.0**.
 - Requires the **OAuth2OOo extension at least version 1.6.0**.
 - Has been tested with LibreOfficeDev 26.2.